Souheil-Yazji/ReferOn/docs/master-document.md

 - FR-011: The system shall allow demo users to create a referral manually.
 - FR-012: The system shall support referral fields including reason, specialty, urgency, history, medications, allergies, investigations, attachments, notes, and physician-entered patient preferences.
 - FR-013: The system shall allow users to edit drafts before preview.
-- FR-014: The POC shall show a ready-to-send preview but shall not submit real referrals.
+- FR-014: The POC shall show a ready-to-send preview; sent, approved, and rejected statuses are simulated and do not submit real referrals.
-- FR-015: The system shall maintain lightweight referral status values: draft, previewed, selected_specialist.
+- FR-015: The system shall maintain referral status values: draft, previewed, selected_specialist, pending, sent, approved, and rejected.
+- FR-016: When a referral status is rejected, the system shall require and store a rejection reason.
+- FR-017: The system shall supply stored rejection reasons to the AI service as feedback to improve future referral drafting, specialty prediction, and specialist matching.
-- FR-016: The system shall allow the family physician to enter patient referral preferences during referral creation or draft review.
+- FR-018: The system shall allow the family physician to enter patient referral preferences during referral creation or draft review.
-- FR-017: The system shall store physician-entered patient preferences on the referral.
+- FR-019: The system shall store physician-entered patient preferences on the referral.
-- FR-018: The system shall apply patient preferences to specialist filtering, ranking, and selection.
+- FR-020: The system shall apply patient preferences to specialist filtering, ranking, and selection.

 ### 7.3 AI Specialty Prediction

-- FR-020: The system shall predict the most likely required specialty from chart history.
+- FR-021: The system shall predict the most likely required specialty from chart history.
-- FR-021: The system shall return confidence and rationale with each AI prediction.
+- FR-022: The system shall return confidence and rationale with each AI prediction.
-- FR-022: The system shall expose chart references used by AI-generated suggestions.
+- FR-023: The system shall expose chart references used by AI-generated suggestions.
-- FR-023: The system shall allow users to override AI-predicted specialty.
+- FR-024: The system shall allow users to override AI-predicted specialty.
-- FR-024: The POC shall display enough AI provenance for the demo, including source snippets and model/prompt label where practical.
+- FR-025: The POC shall display enough AI provenance for the demo, including source snippets and model/prompt label where practical.
-- FR-025: The system shall avoid presenting AI output as diagnosis or final clinical decision.
+- FR-026: The system shall avoid presenting AI output as diagnosis or final clinical decision.

 ### 7.4 Specialist Registry